 - Write and Test Your Script in JMeter

 - Additional Test Options

-For some additional guidance on how to create and test your script in JMeter, please go through Step 1 and Step 2 in our Calibrating a BlazeMeter test guide.
+For additional guidance on how to create and test your script in JMeter, see Step 1 and Step 2 in the Calibrating a BlazeMeter test guide.

 - All the files in your account are downloaded to the remote servers at the beginning of each test.

 - Files from the original test configuration may be updated or deleted at any time.
 Doing so will not impact a test while it's running.

 Before running your test at load, you must calibrate your test according to the Calibrating a JMeter Test guide.
 Configure your test options and set up overrides in preparation for running your JMeter Performance Test at full load.